learn-co-curriculum/dsc-tuning-neural-networks-with-regularization/README.md

 ## Hyperparameters and iterative deep learning

-### There are many hyperparameters you can tune
+First, there are many hyperparameters you can tune.
+These include:

 - number of hidden units
 - number of layers
 - learning rate alpha
 - activation function

-... how to choose?
+The question then becomes, how do you choose these parameters?
+One primary method will be developing validation sets to strike a balance between specificity and generalization.

 ## Training, Validation and Test Sets

-In the previous labs, we have been inconsistent about what to do regarding testing our models when trying to optimize them.
-For our santa examples, we have been using a training and a test set, but for the two circles example, we were both training and evaluation on the same data!

-Let's formalize how we'll proceed doing this.
-The fact that there are so many hyperparameters to tune calls for a formalized and unbiased approach.
-You've seen before that you want to use a training and a test set, because it is "unfair" to evaluate your model on the same data you used to select a certain model.

-In short, we'll use 3 sets when running, selecting and validating a model:
+When tuning neural networks it typically helps to split the data into three distinct partitions as follows:
 - You train algorithms on the training set
 - You'll use a validation set to decide which one will be your final model after parameter tuning
 - After having chosen the final model (and having evaluated long enough), you'll use the test set to get an unbiased estimate of the classification performance (or whatever your evaluation metric will be).

-With big data, your dev and test sets don't necessarily need to be 20-30% of all the data.
-You can choose test and hold-out sets that are of size 1-5%. eg. 96% train, 2% hold-out, 2% test set.

 Remeber that it is **VERY IMPORTANT** to make sure holdout and test sample come from the same distribution: eg. same resolution of santa pictures.

-What we did before is actually use the holdout set as a test set as well! actually our "test set" was a holdout set.
-You're basically overfitting to the test set!

-## Bias and variance in deep learning
+## Bias and Variance in Deep Learning

-## Our circles example
+Finding a balance between generalization and specificity is at the heart of the bias-variance trade off.
+To further examine this process for tuning neural networks, let's return to a simple example you've seen before.

+## The Circles Example

 In classical models and machine learning, often one talks about a "bias-variance trade-off".
-We'll discuss these concepts here, and tell how deep learning is slightly different and a trade-off isn't always present!
+You'll investigate these concepts here, and see how deep learning is slightly different and a trade-off isn't always present!

 Bias = underfitting